bloodraven9/botn-translations-russian/README.md

-# botn-translations-russian
+# botn-translations
-Translation PO files for Breeders of the Nephelym (russian branch)
+Translation PO files for Breeders of the Nephelym

-!!!Внимание!!! Будьте осторожны!!!
+# Attention!!!

-Poedit съедает чать коментариев с множественными пробелами, нарушая удобство перевода контента!
+The Poedit program cuts comments with multiple spaces, breaking the convenience of translating content!

-Пользуйтесь программой аккуратно!
+Please, Be careful!